Franklin-Griffin/Probability-Master/README.md

 # Probability-Master
-Calculator for all probability related things, especially in board games
+A calculator for the probability distribution and expected outcome of complex dice rolls.
+WIP